CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/overview.md

 ## Configuration

-- SAP Business One is set up with the following configurations to determine the number of dimension fields and columns that should be displayed in the corresponding ProcessForce forms.

-- The configuration is the same for Items and Resources
+SAP Business One is configured to determine the number of dimension fields and columns displayed in ProcessForce forms, ensuring flexibility and consistency.
+This configuration applies uniformly to both Items and Resources, streamlining the setup and management process.

 ![Configuration](./media/overview/general-settings-dimension.png)

+---
+By incorporating Distribution Rules and Cost Centers into both Items and Resources, ProcessForce provides robust tools for efficient cost management and allocation.
+The uniform configuration across multiple forms and documents simplifies processes, enhances transparency, and supports precise cost analysis, empowering businesses to make informed decisions and optimize operations.